 - Cover any broken windows and holes in your roof so that no water can enter and damage your home\'s interior.

-- Cover any broken glass in your car to prevent damage to the interior from rain and remove glass from the car\'s interior to prevent cuts in upholstery and carpet.
+- Cover any broken glass in your car to prevent damage to the interior from rain and remove the glass from the car\'s interior to prevent cuts in upholstery and carpet.

 File your Claim